kimwalisch/primecount/doc/Hard-Special-Leaves.md

 that are presented in this document have batch counting built-in.
 When I turn off batch counting in primecount its performance deteriorates by more than 20x when computing the hard special leaves ≤ 10^17.
 So it is clear that batch counting is hugely important for performance.
-It is likely that the use of batch counting allows to use even fewer counter levels and thereby further improves the runtime complexity of the hard special leaf algorithm.
+It is likely that the use of batch counting enables using even fewer counter levels and thereby further improves the runtime complexity of the hard special leaf algorithm.
 I have run extensive benchmarks up 10^26 using primecount and I found that in practice using only two counter levels provides the best performance.
 So my benchmarks seem to confirm that it is